TuxHurt/TuxHurt/README.md

   `python3 run.py -r REPOSITORY` for changing the repository the script will update from.
 This is useful for forks.<br/>
   `python3 run.py --credits` for showing the credits.<br/>
   `python3 run.py --license` for showing the license of TuxHurt.<br/>
+  !
+NOTE: The default repository is set to `TuxHurt/TuxHurt`, if you're running code from the `WoffleTbh/TuxHurt-rw` repository, you must run with the `-r WoffleTbh/TuxHurt-rw` flag !

   ## Injector
   TuxHurt uses an Injector called TuxHut that is made by the Owners of TuxHurt.
 It is a big part of TuxHurt's 0 effort goal.<br/>